Cpymadtools

 )

 Provided with an active Madx object, will run relevant commands to match tunes and/or chromaticities.
 As target values are given, the function expects knob names to be provided, which are then used and varied by MAD-X to match the targets.
-This is a convenient wrapper around the MATCH command.
+This is a convenient wrapper around the MATCH command in the MAD-X process.
 For usage details, see the MAD-X manual.

-One can find example use of this function in the lattice plotting, rigid waist shift or phase space example galleries.
+One can find examples of this function in the lattice plotting, the rigid waist shift and the phase space example galleries.

 Important

-If target tune values only are provided, then tune matching is performed with the provided knobs.
-If target chromaticity values only are provided, then chromaticity matching is performed with the provided knobs.
-If targets for both types are provided, then both are matched in a single call with the provided knobs.
+If only target tune values are provided, then tune matching is performed with the provided knobs.
+If only target chromaticity values are provided, then chromaticity matching is performed with the provided knobs.
+Otherwise if targets are provided for both, then both are matched in a single call with the provided knobs.

 Note

-If the user wishes to perform different matching calls for each, then it is recommended to call this function as many times as necessary, with the appropriate targets.
+If one wishes to perform different matching calls for each, then it is recommended to call this function as many times as necessary, with the appropriate targets, or simply the wrappers provided in this module.

 For instance, in some cases and machines some prefer to do a tune matching followed by a chromaticity matching, then followed by a combined matching.
-In this case the function should be called three times, once with tune targets and knobs, another time with chromaticity targets and knobs, then a final time with all of the above.
-For this, simple wrappers are provided: the match_tunes() and match_chromaticities() functions.
+In this case one could call this function three times, or use each wrapper once (first tunes, then chromaticities, then this function).
+Refer to the match_tunes() and match_chromaticities() functions.

 Hint

-When acting of either the LHC or HLLHC machines, the accelerator name can be provided and the vary knobs will be automatically set accordingly to the provided targets.
-Note that only the relevant knobs are set, so if tune targets only are provided, then tune knobs only will be used, and not chromaticity knobs.
-If explicit knobs are provided, these will always be used.
-On other machines the knobs should be provided explicitly, always.
+When acting on either the LHC or HLLHC machines, the accelerator name can be provided and the vary knobs will be automatically set accordingly to the provided targets, based on the machine’s default knobs.
+Note that in this case only the relevant knobs are set, so if tune targets only are provided, then tune knobs only will be used, and vice versa.
+If explicit knobs are provided, these will always take precedence.
+On any other machine the knobs should be provided explicitly, always.

-• accelerator (Optional[str]) -- name of the accelerator, used to determmine knobs if variables is not given.
-Automatic determination will only work for LHC and HLLHC.
+• accelerator (str, optional) -- Name of the accelerator, used to determmine knobs if variables is not given.
+Automatic determination will only work for the LHC and HLLHC (accepted case insensitively).
 Defaults to None, in which case the knobs must be provided explicitly through varied_knobs.

-• sequence (str) -- name of the sequence you want to perform the matching for.
+• sequence (str, optional) -- Name of the sequence to perform the matching for.
 Defaults to None, in which case the currently active sequence will be used for the matching.

-• q1_target (float) -- horizontal tune to match to.
+• q1_target (float, optional) -- Horizontal tune to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• q2_target (float) -- vertical tune to match to.
+• q2_target (float, optional) -- Vertical tune to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• dq1_target (float) -- horizontal chromaticity to match to.
+• dq1_target (float, optional) -- Horizontal chromaticity to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• dq2_target (float) -- vertical chromaticity to match to.
+• dq2_target (float, optional) -- Vertical chromaticity to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• varied_knobs (Sequence[str]) -- the variables names to VARY in the MAD-X MATCH routine.
+• varied_knobs (Sequence[str], optional) -- The variables names to VARY in the MAD-X MATCH routine.
 An example input could be ["kqf", "ksd", "kqf", "kqd"] as they are common names used for quadrupole and sextupole strengths (focusing / defocusing) in most examples.
+This parameter is optional if the accelerator is provided as LHC or HLLHC, but must be provided otherwise.
+Defaults to None.

 • telescopic_squeeze (bool) -- LHC specific.
 If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
 Defaults to True since v0.9.0.

-• run3 (bool) -- if set to True, uses the LHC Run 3 *_op knobs.
+• run3 (bool) -- LHC specific.
+If set to True, uses the LHC Run 3 *_op knobs.
 Defaults to False.

 Examples